-Recently bought by a Chinese investment holding company, the Swiss-based watchmaker Eterna keeps on churning out great (while a bit overpriced) time measuring devices that also happen to be quite elegant accessories.
-Although clearly far from being "groundbreaking," their new Eterna Super Kontiki Chronograph (refs.
-7718.104.22.1682 & 7722.214.171.1248) collection of self-winding diving watches was presented earlier this year and is now available not only in the brand's numerous stores around the world, but also at some online retailers albeit at very small discounts.
+Recently bought by a Chinese investment holding company, Eterna keeps on churning out great (while a bit overpriced) time measuring devices that also happen to be elegant accessories.
+Far from being "groundbreaking," their 2016 Eterna Super Kontiki Chronograph (refs.
+7718.104.22.1682 & 7722.214.171.1248) collection is now available not only in the brand's numerous stores around the world but also at some online retailers albeit at very small discounts.

-The new limited edition Frederique Constant Peking to Paris (ref.
-FC-303WBRP5B6) automatic wristwatch may not be revolutionary or groundbreaking in any meaning of the words, but it still looks like a really interesting (albeit a tad overpriced) timekeeper for a person interested in a nice three-hander with a tad of sportiness to it.
-While the "limited edition" part may be a bit gimmicky (in a sense that you can't seriously expect a watch limited to almost 2900 pieces to become rarity in any foreseeable future,) all the rest about this watch is absolutely legit: it is an expertly designed, solidly built piece that is powered by a robust mechanism.
+The 2016 limited edition Frederique Constant Peking to Paris (ref.
+FC-303WBRP5B6) may not be revolutionary or groundbreaking in any meaning of the words, but it is still an interesting (albeit a tad overpriced) timekeeper for a person interested in a nice three-hander with a just a grain of sportiness to it.
+While the "limited edition" part may be a bit gimmicky (in a sense that you can't seriously expect a piece limited to almost 2900 units to become a rarity in any foreseeable future,) all the rest is absolutely legit: it is an expertly designed, solidly built piece that is powered by a robust mechanism.

-If you noticed the sporty Chronoliner collection from last year, but decided to pass on it for the lack of bling, this new 2016 Breitling Chronoliner Triple Time-Zone Chronograph limited edition model will make you want to reconsider.
-Preserving the same energetic (some may even call it assertive) styling of the original, the new watch comes in a lot dressier rose gold case that, thanks to careful balancing the mix of materials and textures somehow manages not to look too arrogant in all of its polished rose gold and glossy ceramic glory.
+If you noticed the sporty Chronoliner collection from last year but decided to pass on it for the lack of bling, this new limited edition 2016 Breitling Chronoliner Triple Time-Zone Chronograph will make you want to reconsider.
+Preserving the same energetic (some may even call it assertive) styling of the original, it comes in a lot dressier rose gold case that, thanks to careful balancing the mix of materials and textures somehow manages not to look too arrogant in all of its polished rose gold and glossy ceramic glory.

-Presented at Baselworld 2016, the new Eberhard & Co.
-Scafograf 300 automatic wristwatch (ref.
-41034) looks like a faithful recreation of a classic model that was sold by the brand back in 1950s.
-Offering you a nice combination of a robust Swiss movement, adequate water resistance rating of 300 meters, and an elegant exterior, the watch seems to be mildly overpriced, but will probably be quite successful in the long run when all sorts of discounts and rebates kick in.
+Presented at Baselworld 2016, the automatic Eberhard & Co.
+Scafograf 300 (ref.
+41034) looks like a faithful recreation of a classic model that was sold by the brand back in the 1950s.
+Offering you a nice combination of a robust Swiss movement, adequate water resistance rating of 300 meters, and an elegant exterior, it is mildly overpriced but will probably be successful in the long run when all sorts of discounts and rebates kick in.

-During the last three or four years the Swiss-based watchmaker Tissot has introduced a number of great classic-styled timekeepers in their Heritage line.
-Among others, the collection included an absolutely stunning 2013 Heritage Navigator 160th Anniversary model that still stays in production.
-For this year, the entry-luxury brand adds an even more impressive (although deceptively simple) Tissot Heritage 1936 (ref.
-T104.405.16.012.00) mechanical wristwatch.
+During the last three or four years, Tissot has introduced a number of great classic-styled timekeepers in their Heritage line.
+Among others, the collection included an absolutely stunning 2013 Heritage Navigator 160th Anniversary that still stays in production.
+For this year, the entry-luxury brand adds an even more impressive (although deceptively simple) hand-wound Tissot Heritage 1936 (ref.
+T104.405.16.012.00).
 Staying true to the collection's concept, the model combines deliciously vintage appearance with a time-proven hand-wound caliber and more than attractive price.
 What else would you want for Christmas?

-First presented earlier this year at Baselworld 2016, the new IWC Ingenieur Chronograph "W 125" (ref.
-IW380701) limited edition automatic wristwatch comes in a nice -if somewhat bulky due to its 42 mm wide to 15 mm high proportions- titanium case.
+First presented at the Baselworld 2016, the limited edition IWC Ingenieur Chronograph "W 125" (ref.
+IW380701) comes in a nice -if somewhat bulky due to its 42 mm wide to 15 mm high proportions- titanium case.
 Like a true luxury piece, the case features an appealing combination of mirror-polished front surfaces that are lovely accented by deliberately roughly brushed sides.
-Set to go on sale in just three or four months (the Swiss watchmakers mentions "autumn" in its press release), the new member of the legendary Ingenieur family will be offered at a competitive -all things considered- price of just over $7000 USD.
+Set to go on sale in just three or four months (they mention the "autumn" in the press release), the new member of the legendary Ingenieur family will be offered at a competitive -all things considered- price of just over $7000 USD.

 The Japanese brand has been in the business of (also) making GPS-equipped watches for quite some time now.
 Their new Citizen Promaster Navihawk Satellite Wave GPS (ref.
 CC9030-51E) is a fine example of how you can get a lot of experience, a block of high-grade steel, a handful of silicon parts and create an absolutely wonderful object that can be a watch, a gadget, and even a surprisingly low-priced fashion statement as well!